Good Will Hunting: Pre-production

-Seving as executive producer, Smith recommended to Miramax to let Affleck and Damon direct Good Will Hunting, but the studio disagreed.
-Affleck and Damon suggested director Gus Van Sant, whom they had come to know and admire through Affleck's brother Casey.
+Serving as executive producer, Smith recommended to Miramax to let Affleck and Damon direct Good Will Hunting, but the studio disagreed.
+Affleck and Damon suggested director Gus Van Sant, whom they had come to know and admire through his work with Affleck's brother Casey.
 Miramax sent the script to Van Sant, who said about his first reading of Good Will Hunting: "Usually when I read a script, after a few pages, I put it down—but this kept me going."
-He contacted and set up a meeting with Affleck through Casey, with whom he had worked on his 1995 film To Die For.
+He contacted and set up a meeting with Affleck through Casey.
 However, Weinstein disagreed with Affleck and Damon's pick and set up meetings for them with other potential directors, including Michael Mann.
 The Reality Bites (1994) director Ben Stiller refused an offer to direct the film since he had not heard of Affleck and Damon.
-The duo met with Braveheart (1995) director Mel Gibson and began developing the film with him for a few months.
-However, Gibson's drawn-out production lead Damon to ask him to drop out, since he feared him and Affleck would become too old to play their roles.
+The duo met with the Braveheart (1995) director Mel Gibson and began developing the film with him for a few months.
+However, Gibson's drawn-out production led Damon to ask him to drop out, since he feared he and Affleck would become too old to play their roles.
 After Gibson agreed, Miramax officially offered the film to Van Sant, but at a quarter of his asking price.
 Van Sant hesitated at the idea of working with Weinstein, having heard of his temper from Tarantino.
 Van Sant and Weinstein argued over final cut privilege, stopping production of the film.
 Weinstein kept searching for other directors, offering the film to and receiving a refusal from Chris Columbus.
 Meanwhile, Affleck and Damon moved back to Boston.

 "An intelligent guy who admits he's not as brilliant as the kid but who is saying, 'You're brilliant but you don't know shit about certain things'.
 That appealed to me deeply.
 What can you give a kid like that?
 The one thing you can give him is just saying, 'I can only offer you a certain point of view.'
 It's almost like going though rehab and just trying to say, 'I know who you are, I know who you think you are.
 Let's try to get down to who you are.'"